MUmairIQBAL/Flutter-TFLite-Image-Classification-App/README.md

-# Flutter TFLite Image Classification
+# Flutter TFLite Image Classification APP

 This Flutter project demonstrates image classification using a TensorFlow Lite model.
 The app enables users to pick an image, processes it using a pre-trained TFLite model, and displays the results.